 Private Room Hot Springs

 We booked ourselves an hour in a private hot spring at Volando Urai.
 The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
 The spa was clean and the staff were very friendly.
-I can personally recommend Volando Urai (see our personal hot spring room below).
+I can personally recommend Volando Urai (check out this view from our personal hot spring room).

 2. Visit The Wulai Atayal Museum